DanielEskander/crack_me_platinum/README.md

 With both of these being met, the user would be greeted with the congratulatory message.

 The runes array would be filled with data upon the X being placed at the right set of coordinates.
 I pieced together the fact that the coordinates could represent the ASCII values of each character in the string.
-The fact that the length of string was an odd number through me off as coordinates required an x and y value, but I started testing.
+The fact that the length of string was an odd number threw me off as coordinates required an x and y value, but I started testing.
 To my surprise, the first set of characters and coordinates worked and my runes array had a new entry.
 I continued to match coordinates with the ASCII values until my runes array was greater than 2.

 The ASCII values for the characters in LAMBERT:
 - L: 76